SenseNet/docs.sensenet.com/content/api-docs/content-management/08-list-fields.md

 ## List expando fields defined on a specified list

-sensenet lets you get the list of the custom fields added to an individual custom list requesting its [metadata](/api-docs/basic-concepts/metadata).
+sensenet lets you get the list of the custom fields added to an individual custom list requesting its [metadata](/api-docs/basic-concepts/06-metadata).
 Following request returns the Service Metadata Document of the specified instance that exposes the data model of the service in XML or JSON format:

 <tab category="content-management" article="list-fields" example="metadata" />

 ## Add a new list field

-The following example demonstrates how can you add a new metadata field to a content list, along with setting configuration values of the field (e.g. `Compulsory` or `MaxValue`).:
+The following example demonstrates how can you add a new metadata field to a content list, along with setting configuration values of the field (e.g. `Compulsory` or `MinValue`).:

 <tab category="content-management" article="list-fields" example="addField" />